apache/submarine/submarine-cloud-v2/docs/developer-guide.md

 Everytime when you change the codes in `submarine-cloud-v2/pkg/apis`, you must run `make api` to re-generate the API.

+## Create New Custom Resources

+To modify the parameters of submarine resource, go to the location `submarine/submarine-cloud-v2/artifacts` to edit specific `yaml` files.
+In this case, you won't need to modify the code for operator.

+However, if you intend to create a new custom resource, you should also add a corresponding operator code in `submarine/submarine-cloud-v2/pkg/controller`.

+**Important**: Your `yaml` files should `NOT` include `helm` grammer.

 ## Add New Dependencies

 ```bash